LTR4L/ltr4l/README.md

 2. Execution Instructions
     - Requirements
     - Data
+    - How to Execute Training Program
-    - How to Execute Program
+    - How to Execute Prediction Program
     - Changing Parameters

 3. Experiments